CoryMcCartan/logic/API.md

 let term_2 = T(person); // hidden identifier
 ```

-_The function returns the constructed term, which has two methods
+_The function returns the constructed term, which has three methods
   attached to create compound terms.
-The methods, has() and is(),
+The methods, has(), is(), does(),
-  operate the same way.
-If the object passed to this constructor
+  all operate the same way.
+If the
-  already has properties 'has' and 'is,' they will be backed up to
+  object passed to this constructor already has any of these properties,
-  '\_has' and '\_is.'
-Compound terms are created by calling either has()
+  they will be backed up to '\_has' or '\_is,' or etc. Compound terms are
-  or is() with an identifier.
-Further terms can be appedned to the end
+  created by calling either method with an identifier.
+Further terms
-  as well._
+  can be appedned to the end as well._

 ```javascript
 let john = T("john");